Decathlon Launched a Loyalty Program in 62 Stores and Identified 44% Of Offline Purchases in Three Months

 average RPE from bulk campaigns across all segments

-Data on the share of email revenue from Mindbox’s Communications Dashboard, and on the total revenue from the Turnover and Repeat Orders report.
+Data on the share of email revenue from Maestra’s Communications Dashboard, and on the total revenue from the Turnover and Repeat Orders report.
 The rest of the data is from Decathlon’s internal reporting in Google Analytics.
 Data based on Last Click Attribution.

 How marketing has changed after implementing the platform